-- Cancer Council Legal and Financial Referral Service − Referral service for people affected by cancer needing professional advice about legal or financial issues; free for eligible clients.
+- Cancer Council − Referral service for people affected by cancer needing professional advice about legal or financial issues; free for eligible clients.
 Call 13 11 20.

 - Centrelink − Offers financial support for people with a long-term illness and for primary carers.
 Call 132 717.

-- Public Trustees Australia − Gateway to all public and state trustees in Australia, who can help you prepare a will and manage your finances.
+- Public Trustees in your state or territory − Public and state trustees can help you prepare a will and manage your finances.

 - The social worker on the palliative care team − May be able to help you access legal or financial support.